-Dicyrtomina saundersi is a tiny globular springtail of only 2 or 3 mm.
+Dicyrtomina saundersi is a small globular springtail of only 2 or 3 mm.
 It has quite distinctive markings of pale greeny yellow and maroon.

 Under stones and logs etc.